MadhuDevara/MadhuDevara/README.md

 - 👋 Hi, I’m @Madhu Devarakonda
-- 👀 I’m interested in software testing, automation frameworks, API testing, and exploring new tools and methodologies.
+- 👀 I’m interested in Manual Testing, Automation Testing, Mobile testing, and exploring new tools and methodologies.
 - 🌱 I’m currently learning advanced DevOps practices, Kubernetes, and cloud-based testing solutions.
 - 💞️ I’m looking to collaborate on open-source projects related to automation testing, API testing, and CI/CD pipeline integration.
 - 📫 How to reach me: You can reach me via [LinkedIn](https://www.linkedin.com/in/madhu-devarakonda/) or email me at madhudevara.to@gmail.com.